Bad Company (1986 film): Synopsis

-An impoverished middle-class couple rents a room in an apartment from an artist, who refuses to let them cook food in the apartment and keeps them awake at night, living a life of debauchery.
-The artist charges them enough for the room to cover the entire rent of the apartment.
-After the husband is attacked by a lunatic who appears to be the artist's brother, the couple takes over the apartment and ties the artist to a chair with barbed wire.
-They force him to eat red meat (he had been living on bread and milk) and attempt to cure him of "unhealthy lifestyle"; finally, they dismember him.
-The audience's perspective has changed: initially sympathizing with the couple, it becomes clear that they are a metaphor of the Argentinian bourgeoisie which was complicit in the "systematic slaughter of some 30,000 students, trade unionists, schoolteachers, and others accused of being 'terrorists.'"
+An impoverished middle-class couple rents a room in an apartment from an artist.
+However, the artist, who leads a debauched lifestyle, imposes restrictions on the couple, such as prohibiting them from cooking and disturbing their sleep with his nocturnal activities.
+Surprisingly, the artist charges them an exorbitant rent that covers the entire apartment.
+When the husband is attacked by a deranged individual who appears to be the artist's brother, a turning point occurs.
+The couple seizes control of the apartment and restrains the artist to a chair using barbed wire.
+In an attempt to reform his unhealthy lifestyle (consisting mainly of bread and milk), they force him to consume red meat.
+Ultimately, they resort to dismembering him.
+As the narrative unfolds, the audience's perspective evolves: their initial sympathy for the couple gives way to the realization that they symbolize the complicit Argentinian bourgeoisie, complicit in the "systematic slaughter of some 30,000 students, trade unionists, schoolteachers, and others accused of being 'terrorists.'"